oneapi-src/oneDAL/docs/source/dev_guide/algorithms/normalization/min-max.rst

    * - Input ID
      - Input
    * - ``data``
      - Pointer to the numeric table of size :math:`n \times p`.

-This table can be an object of any class derived from ``NumericTable``.
+       .. note:: This table can be an object of any class derived from ``NumericTable``.

 Algorithm Parameters
 --------------------